kaihuan-huang/shop-shop-center/README.md

 The user should clone the repository from GitHub and download Node.
 Run `npm install ` to install.
 Run `npm run seed ` to run the database.
-Run `npm run develop ` to start the Social-Network-API.
+Run `npm run develop ` to start the Shop-shop-center.

-## Usage
-Use inquirer from your command line to answer questions about your project.
-View walk through video here - [Social-Network-API](https://drive.google.com/file/d/1zeQ3AUeuJwaU9InUIp6IfpriZZGwY-zE/view)<br>

 ## Contributing